C++ vs Java

 Operator Overloading

-In operator overloading, we can alter the functionality of operators such as +, *, - etc. and Java does not have inbuilt support for operator overloading.
+In operator overloading, we can alter the functionality of operators such as +, *, - etc., and Java does not have inbuilt support for operator overloading.

-C++ has support for operator overloading
+C++ supports support for operator overloading.

 Multiple Inheritance